andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 make it far more easier to prevent femicide than the statistics currently show us.

-## Preventing women getting in the situation of potential femicide

-## Helping women in situations of potential femicide

 ## Accountability of Dutch Citizens regarding Femicide

 How long has it not been known that Femicide is a real problem?
 Women in danger